Historic Preservation Commission

 Peoria History (Courtesy of the Peoria Chamber of Commerce)

-Upon completion of the Arizona canal and its 20 laterals in 1885, four farming families who had arrived here from the Midwest settled the area.
+Upon completion of the Arizona Canal and its twenty laterals in 1885, four farming families who had arrived here from the Midwest settled the area.
 They purchased land, platted it and named it Peoria after their hometown in Illinois.
-These four habitations constituted the visible Peoria settlement located on the old desert freighting road between Phoenix and the town of Seymour on the Hassayampa.
+These four habitations constituted the visible Peoria settlement located on the old desert freighting road between Phoenix and the town of Seymour on the Hassayampa River.

 These early settlers either built adobe homes or used large tents.
 One half of the tent contained a floor and served as the living quarters while the other half housed grain, hay, spare furniture and tools.
 Rattlesnakes, scorpions and desert rats often sought refuge under the floor from the hot desert sun.
 Life was even more difficult if floods washed out the canal diversion dam.
 When this happened, it was a six-mile trek to the Grand Canal for domestic and stock water.
 Once there, the settlers had to dip water from the canal into barrels.
 The water trips often occurred every other day and lasted for months to keep up with demands.